johnnyreilly/typescript-go-considered-brilliant/README.md

 The Golang choice represents pragmatism; which is very much a TypeScript ethos.
 In fact if you look at the [TypeScript Design goals](https://github.com/microsoft/TypeScript/wiki/TypeScript-Design-Goals), you can see how TypeScript has always espoused a pragmatic approach.
 Perhaps most famously by having "soundness" as a "non-goal".
 Instead, striking a balance between correctness and productivity.

 Pragmatism is the TypeScript way.
 Golang is a pragmatic choice.

-Not rust.
-Pragmatic choice though
-Swc was enough for me
-Maybe bun is going to give us the perf but nope
-First language to start bootstrapping and then stop What about ts-loader?
-APIs not sure - maybe it's the end?
-Hotel California webpack